 So, how do you build one of the PWL Capital Passmore & Felix Team portfolios?

-This is the ETFs you use for the 70/30 portfolio.
+This is the asset allocation and ETFs you use for the 70/30 portfolio.

 - 47.10% Total US Stock Market (VTI)